-All College Managers have responsibility in their areas to ensure that any requirements relating to the operation of the Curriculum area or Department are fully complied with, including (but not limited to):
+All College Managers have responsibility in their areas to ensure that any health and safety requirements relating to the operation of the Curriculum area or Department are fully complied with, including (but not limited to):

-- Risk Assessments. - Reporting of all 'Near Misses' using the online reporting system. - Inspection of all fire fighting equipment - Safe use of electrical switches and circuits - Maintenance of all appropriate registers - Necessary information, instruction, training and supervision for staff
+- Risk Assessments.

+- Inspection of all firefighting equipment

+- Safe use of electrical switches and circuits

+- Maintenance of all appropriate registers

+- Necessary information, instruction, training and supervision for staff

-- Statutory inspections/servicing of all machinery and equipment - Provision of first aid (including equipment) - Accident/incident reporting and initial investigation, to include 'Near Misses'. - Arrangements for cleaning - Arrangements for out of College student visits - Assessment of the safety of students' work placements - Use of the online educational trips and visits' system
+- Statutory inspections/servicing of all machinery and equipment within the areas of their responsibility - Provision of first aid (including equipment) - Accident/incident reporting and initial investigation, to include 'Near Misses'. - Arrangements for cleaning - Arrangements for out of College student visits - Assessment of the safety of students' work placements - Use of the online educational trips and visits' system